hosikiti/hosikiti/README.md

 # About me 👋

-- I'm a Full Stack Developer with 9+ years of experience in developing cross-platform mobile app development.
+I'm Kei Oikawa, Full Stack Developer, and App Developer with 9+ years of experience.
-- I use daily TypeScript, Flutter & Dart, and Golang.
-- I love writing Deno lately.
-- You can find me on Twitter [@hosikiti_js](https://twitter.com/hosikiti_js).
+You can reach out to me on Twitter [@hosikiti_js](https://twitter.com/hosikiti_js).

 ### Topics I cover: